German rail woes: How can Deutsche Bahn turn things around? – DW – 08/07/2024

 DB's problems also grabbed attention abroad during the 2024 UEFA European Football Championship, which took place in Germany between June 14 and July 14.

-Train breakdowns and overcrowded platforms at the time made international news and caused acute embarrassment in a country that has a reputation for efficiency, punctuality and top-quality infrastructure.
+Train breakdowns and overcrowded platforms made international news and caused acute embarrassment in a country that has a reputation for efficiency, punctuality and top-quality infrastructure.

 What's behind DB troubles?

 Train delays with DB have steadily risen, with less than two-thirds of long-distance trains reaching their destination on time last year –– a new record low.
-In Germany, a train is considered punctual if it is delayed by less than six minutes.
+In Germany today, a train is considered punctual if it is delayed by less than six minutes.

 DB's finances are also in bad shape.
-In the first half of this year, it made a loss of over €1.2 billion (roughly $1.3 billion).
-The company's total debt now amounts to around €34 billion.
+In the first half of this year, the company made a loss of over €1.2 billion (roughly $1.3 billion).
+Its total debt now amounts to around €34 billion.

 DB's troubles stem in part from decades of neglect and chronic underinvestment.